zilishen/documentation/content/nms/nim/how-to/nginx/access-control-for-templates-and-template-submissions.md

 4. **Define Access to Templates and Template Submissions:**
    - To ensure proper management of NGINX configurations, [create or edit roles]({{< relref "/nms/admin-guides/rbac/create-roles.md" >}}) to specify access to Templates and Template Submissions.
 This may involve defining CRUD permissions specific to the needs of managing NGINX configurations.

-   - Restricting access to Templates is essential for overseeing who has the authority to create and modify templates.
-This responsibility generally falls to individuals in administrative roles who have a comprehensive understanding of NGINX configurations.
+   - **Restricting access to Templates** is essential for controlling who can create and modify templates.
+This responsibility generally falls to administrators who have a comprehensive understanding of NGINX configurations.

-   - Restricting access to Template Submissions limits who can make changes to submitted template inputs.
-For example, this role could be allocated to application development teams, enabling them to deploy and self-manage their application's settings.
+   - **Restricting access to Template Submissions** limits who can change submitted template inputs.
+This role could be assigned to application development teams so they can deploy and manage their apps themselves.

 5. **Assign or Modify Roles:**
    - For individual users, select a user from the list and click **Edit User**.
 For user groups, select a group and click **Edit**.